QuiKzyy/Scripts/README.md

 # Scripts
-This is a repo for roblox scripts i aint good at exploiting but k
+This is a repo for roblox scripts i aint good at exploiting